watsonpy/watson-framework/docs/getting-started/your-first-application.rst

 .. tip::
-    For example **watson-console.py newproject sample.com.local sample** creates a new project named sample.com.local and an application package named sample
+    For example **watson-console.py project new sample.com.local sample** creates a new project named sample.com.local and an application package named sample

 The application will be created within the current working directory, unless you override it with the ``-d DIR`` option.

-Once the structure has been created, you can use ``./console.py`` to perform related console commands from within the application, for example: ``./console.py routes`` to display a list of routes for the application.
+Once the structure has been created, you can use ``./console.py`` to perform related console commands from within the application, for example: ``./console.py project routes`` to display a list of routes for the application.

 Configuration
 -------------

-By creating your project using the **newproject** command Watson will generate 3 configuration files for your application as well as a route file.
+By creating your project using the **project new** command Watson will generate 3 configuration files for your application as well as a route file.

 1. config.py
 2. dev.py.dist